safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 ---

 <br>**1) Create Topic**
 <br>The first step is to create a Topic that will be triggered by the email.
-Log in to the FME Server web user interface and navigate to the Notifications page.
+Log in to the FME Server web interface and navigate to the Notifications page.

 Click the Publications tab and then select New.